DarkMortal/Protocol-Buffers/README.md

 - Compilation

       protoc --proto_path=./classes --java_out=./compiled_classes/java ./classes/Person.proto ./classes/Job.proto
-- Copy the generated files to the java classpath of your project.
+- Copy the generated files into the source folder of your project.
 - Add the following maven dependency to your `pom.xml`.

       <dependency>